jkomoros/boardgame/boardgame-util/README.md

 users whose userId is in this list will be allowed to enable admin mode.
 You can find the userIds in the Firebase user console.

-### StorageConfig
+### Storage

-StorageConfig is how you configure the parameter to be passed to Storage.Connect().
+Storage is how you configure the parameter to be passed to Storage.Connect().
 Different storage backends have different expectations, and many are fine with just "".
 When the server is started up, it will fetch the connection string from this map that matches the Name of the storage engine in